Podcast Show Notes Made Easy: A Beginners Guide to Writing

 Here's a hint: your audience is not just anyone with ears.
 Your audience is a group of people who share an interest in your podcast's topic.
 Understanding their needs, wants, and expectations can help you craft show notes that truly resonate.

 For example, if your podcast is about entrepreneurship, your audience might be interested in resources for starting a business, stories of successful entrepreneurs, or tips for overcoming common challenges.
-Tailor your show notes to provide this kind of valuable information.
+Tailor your show notes to provide this kind of valuable information—and be sure to use podcast affiliate link tracking when sharing resources or recommendations that drive revenue.

 Deciding on a Show Notes Structure